-the value of β in equation (12)-results in unnecessary interest rate fluctuations corresponding to the measurement error ξ{i} , which may cause economic instability.
-One approach to averting this problem is to target the real growth rate Δy_t instead of the output gap.
-14
+Including the real growth rate $\Delta y_t$ in the policy rule (12) may be effective for the problem of the measurement error.
+When there is an error in the output gap measurement, an aggressive policy response to the output gap - that is, increasing the value of $\beta$ in equation (12) - results in unnecessary interest rate fluctuations corresponding to the measurement error $\xi_t$ , which may cause economic instability.
+One approach to averting this problem is to target the real growth rate $\Delta y_t$ instead of the output gap.

-B. Parameter Uncertainty Faced by the BOJ
+(2) Parameter Uncertainty Faced by the Bank of Japan

-Fujiwara et al. (2005) shows that the impulse response of the JEM to various types of shocks is roughly the same as the VAR impulse response based on the sample period 1983-95.
-Hence, the set of parameters of equations (10) and (11), which are the basic JEM equations, depict adequately the structure of the Japanese economy during that period.
-On a real-time basis, however, the BOJ did not fully understand the parameters of the economic structure at that time, and in that sense it is appropriate to believe that the BOJ faced parameter uncertainty.
+Fujiwara et al. [2005] shows that the impulse response of the JEM to various types of shocks is roughly the same as the VAR impulse response based on the sample period 1983-95.
+Hence, the set of parameters of equations (10) and (11), which are the basic JEM equations, adequately depict the structure of the Japanese economy during that period.
+On a real-time bais, however, the BOJ did not fully understand the parameters of the economic structure at that time, and in that sense it is appropriate to believe that the BOJ faced parameter uncertainty.